ephelip/react-skeleton/README.md

 In order to work with this skeleton, use the commands:

-npm start : will watch .jsx files changes and build the main.js file (which will contain the application)
+npm run start : will watch .jsx files changes and build the main.js file (which will contain the application)

+npm run server : will launch an express server that can be used to test your files.
+Note that if you just want a server to test your application without any data interaction, go to the /public folder and use http-server.